top of page

 Necessary Items at the Altar

-There are several essential items that must be present at the altar during a Jewish wedding ceremony.
+Several essential items must be present at the altar during a Jewish wedding ceremony.
 Here’s a comprehensive list to help you plan effectively:

 1. Ketubah

-The ketubah is a Jewish marriage contract, outlining the responsibilities of each partner and their commitments.
-This document is often beautifully illustrated and is signed by both partners and two witnesses.
-It is a quintessential part of the wedding ceremony and is typically displayed prominently during the event.
+The ketubah is a Jewish marriage contract that outlines the responsibilities of each partner.
+This beautifully illustrated document is signed by both partners and two witnesses.
+It is a quintessential part of the wedding ceremony, often displayed prominently during the event.

 Three ornate ketubahs on easels, surrounded by green foliage.
 Hands touch one document, showing intricate patterns and vibrant colors.